cissagatto/Best-Partition-Clus/README.md

 All parameters are mandatory.
 Example:

 ```
-Rscript silhouete.R 17 5 10 /dev/shm/results/flags
+Rscript macrof1.R 17 5 10 /dev/shm/results/flags
 ```

-This will execute the code for the dataset number 17 in the _dataset-hpmlk.csv_, with 5 cores, 10 folds and the process will be store in the _/dev/shm/results/flags_.
+This will execute the code for the dataset number 17 in the _dataset.csv_, with 5 cores, 10 folds and the process will be store in the _/dev/shm/results/flags_.
 This code automatically makes a copy of the */dev/shm/results/flags* in the folder *Results* - which is in the root of the project.
 In this way, you can run the code using a temporary folder, like *scratch* and *shm*, to speed up the execution.

 ## Acknowledgment